speranskydanil/json-api/README.md

 Usually an API have a consistent way of returning errors.<br>
 And usually you want to handle them consistently.<br>

-Suppose we need to handle errors as such:
+Suppose we need to handle errors as following:

 ```ruby
 raise 'GitHubApi: Error message: ' + res.hash['message'] unless res.ok?